yuiokjgft/Instagagement/README.md

 - Finds your latest posts, gets links from them, joins Telegram group, finds all the links to engage with, engages, posts yours.
 That simple.
 - Intended for constant use with limited hours during the day (e.g. 6.00 to 18.00).
 - Supports basic Telegram engagement groups - post amount based and time based.
 All the available groups are found in group_template.json, more can be added.
 Currently 25 groups listed.
 Request any missing, but it is quite easy to add them.
-- Takes latest links from specified Instagram profile - no intervention from user side (you) needed.

 ## Requirements